Willem Wilmink: Life and career

 Wilmink was born in Enschede and studied Dutch and history at the University of Amsterdam.
 From 1960 to 1978, he taught modern literature at the same university.
 He wrote many songs for musicals and wrote a number of novels for young adults.
 At first he mainly wrote for adults, but later mainly for children.

 His first publication was in 1966: Brief van een Verkademeisje (Eng: "letter from a Verkade girl").
 His poem "Ben Ali Libi," inspired by Dutch Jewish magician Michel Velleman, who was murdered at the Sobibor extermination camp, has become one of his most famous poems.

 From 1970, he formed a writers' collective, together with Karel Eijkman, Hans Dorrestijn, Ries Moonen, Fetze Pijlman and Jan Riem.
 They contributed a lot to television programs such as De Stratemakeropzeeshow, Het Klokhuis, De Film van Ome Willem, Sesamstraat and Kinderen voor Kinderen.

 He received numerous prizes for his work, including the Louis Davids Prijs in the 1970s, the Zilveren Griffel in 1983 and 1994, the Nienke van Hichtum-prijs in 1985, the Gouden Griffel in 1986, and the Theo Thijssen-prijs in 1988.

-While never really well-known as a performing artist, though he sang and played accordion, a lot of Dutch people know Wilmink's songs.
-He performed regularly with his group in the nineties.
+Wilmink played accordion, and performed regularly with his group in the nineties.

 Many Dutch artists have performed Wilminks poetry, including Herman van Veen, Wieteke van Dort, Joost Prinsen and the cabaret group Don Quishocking.
 Many of his texts have been put to music by Harry Bannink and Frank Deiman.

 In later life, his health declined due to a number of strokes.